 The document can be obtained at Agricultural Sanitation Inspection offices located at airports in Cancún, Guadalajara, Querétaro, Zihuatanejo, Toluca and Mazatlán.

 Applications can also be made in both terminals of the Mexico City International Airport and at the Senasica central offices, also in Mexico City.
 The program is free.

-You may want to bring along a bit extra pet food, especially if your pet has specific needs or is particular about a certain brand.
+Only amounts of pet food that will be needed to feed your pet on arrival are permitted.
 Larger cities will have big grocery stores (Gigante, Wal-Mart, Sam's Club) that do stock a variety of pet foods, but that may not always be the case in smaller locales.
-Also, if you expect to travel to more remote regions like Baja California, it's best to have food on hand for the trip.

 Entering Mexico by Air